 The Terra Murata is the highest point on Procida and the oldest village.
 The fortress walls were built as protection from invaders in the 15th century.
 On the top of the fortress you get magnificent view of the coastline, which makes it an ideal sunset spot.
 You can tell from the photos that I found my favorite spot on the island.

 Walk around the cobblestone streets and take in the beautiful Italian culture on every corner.
 Along the waterfront there are piles of fishing nets and patio restaurants where you can enjoy a fresh seafood meal with a view of the Terra Murata and bobbing fishing boats.

 It is totally understandable if you want to extend your day trip to Procida.
-I got the same feeling, especially in low season when you can walk around the cobblestone streets in almost totally tranquility.
-If you decide to stay, I recommend to treat yourself a sea view bedroom at La Casa sul Mare Hotel.
+I got the same feeling, especially in the low season when you can walk around the cobblestone streets in almost total tranquility.
+If you decide to stay, I recommend treating yourself a sea-view bedroom at La Casa sul Mare Hotel.
 Waking up to sunrise and enjoying the sunset from your balcony, is worth experiencing.